Silt Screen to Prevent Contamination

-Question: We are doing a project in backyard which requires a silt screen to prevent an contamination from getting into stream corridor.
+Question: We are doing a project in our backyard which requires a silt screen to prevent a contaminant from getting into a stream corridor.
 I don't know what I'm looking for or what to call it.
-The DEC advised us to use bales of hay or silt screens along the boundary of the water edge.
+The DEC advised us to use silt screens along the boundary of the water's edge.

-We want to build a retaining wall to replace existing levels told needed the netting in case of spills or contamination into waterway.
+We want to build a retaining wall to replace existing levels.
+We were told we needed the netting in case of spills or contamination into the waterway.
 The length across the back yard is approximately 60 feet.
-Do you have product drawings or specifications or pictures from other similar projects available?
+Can you help me with this?

 Answer: You can certainly use a silt screen to prevent contamination.
 GEI Works has a number of erosion control supplies that could work in your situation.

 There are two different types of silt screens—land-based and water-based.
 Each is useful depending on the application and location.

 With a land-based silt fence, a permeable geotextile fabric is erected between wooden stakes along your project area.
 When the water from your site reaches the barrier, contaminants are kept by the fence while water flows through.

 Another land-based option is the staked turbidity barrier.
 A staked turbidity barrier is similar to the silt fence except it is impermeable.
 The runoff is directed completely away from the stream.
 This will only work if you have a designated location to send your contaminated water.

 See more information on the Staked Turbidity Barrier.